WANdisco/wandisco-documentation-ldm/docs/audit-logs.md

 Use these audit logs to monitor LiveData Migrator activity.

 :::note
-Only UI driven changes are recorded in these audit logs.
+Only UI driven actions are recorded in these audit logs.
 :::

 ## Where to find the audit logs and default configuration